atumscot/web/manual/index.md

 #### Simplified route network

-The NPT includes a 'Simplified' toggle that streamlines the route network display.
-Major road corridors can be complex with multiple carriageways, cycle paths, and footways.
-It can be confusing to judge overall demand if people cycling are split across multiple overlapping routes.
-The simplified network attempts to address this problem by combining parallel routes into a single line.
-However, this consolidation is intricate and may lead to a loss of detail.
+The NPT includes a 'Simplified' toggle that simplifies the route network display.
+Major road corridors can be complex with multiple carriageways, cycle paths, and footways, making it hard to assess overall demand across corridors that contain multiple parallel segments.
+The simplified network attempts to address this problem by combining parallel routes into a single 'centerline' for each corridor.

+This can lead to a loss of detail.
 For a comprehensive analysis, it's advisable to consider both the simplified and the full route networks in tandem when evaluating cycling demand.
 This dual approach helps balance the big-picture overview with the nuanced details of specific routes.

 ![Simplified Network](/images/simplified.png)